 Students are expected to take all examinations for each nursing course.
 There are NO makeup exams for this course.
-Since the final exam is comprehensive (meaning that it covers the entire course), the final exam will be the missed exam FOR THE MISSED EXAM ONLY.
+Since the final exam is comprehensive (meaning that it covers the entire course), the final exam grade will be substituted FOR THE MISSED EXAM GRADE ONLY.
 If any additional exams are missed, a grade of "0" will be recorded.
+There is no make-up exam for the Final Exam